 When it comes to chapter length, there is no right answer.
 Shawn Coyne recommends 2000 word chapters, which he describes as "potato chip length".
 But whether to go short, medium, or long length with your chapters depends on your preference as an author and on the demands of the story you are telling.

-Some authors prefer longer chapters containing multiples scenes and sequences, while others prefer each chapter to contain just a single scene.
+Some authors prefer longer chapters containing multiple scenes and sequences, while others prefer each chapter to contain just a single scene.

 J.K.
 Rowling's Harry Potter and the Half-Blood Prince and Dan Brown's The Da Vinci Code are comparable in length at around 150K words long each, but The Half-Blood Prince contains only 30 chapters, while The Da Vinci Code contains 106 chapters.